 Be prepared to learn how to do this and make sure you have a good understanding of what the data means in the first place too.
 Or you may get overwhelmed by all the info at your disposal.

-With so many tools out there, how do you know which ones are worth looking into?
+With so many LinkedIn analytics tools out there, how do you know which ones are worth looking into?

 I’ve looked at 10 LinkedIn analytics tools that will help you get more from LinkedIn and narrowed them down to my top three LinkedIn analytics tools.

 Elementary Analytics is the perfect analytics tool for LinkedIn for any marketer who wants a clear picture of their marketing efforts across all channels.

-You can use it as a standalone solution or in conjunction with your other favorite social media platforms like Facebook, Twitter, Instagram, and LinkedIn.
+You can use it as a standalone solution or in conjunction with your other favourite social media platforms like Facebook, Twitter, Instagram, and LinkedIn.